-The point of view we take here is a very narrow one, and this chapter should not be read as an overall evaluation of the current functioning of the pharmaceutical industry. because it does not ask, as a complete analysis instead should, if doctors, and medical researchers, and shareholders of Big Pharma will be better or worse off than they are now.
+The point of view we take here is a very narrow one, and this chapter should not be read as an overall evaluation of the current functioning of the pharmaceutical industry and of the impact that reducing patentability of new drugs would have on it.
+In particular, it does not ask, as a complete analysis instead should, if, under an alternative system, doctors, medical researchers, and shareholders of Big Pharma will be better or worse off than they are now.